News

 4-0-15-6 vs Mumbai Indians

-The tussle between the Mumbai Indians (MI) and the Royal Challengers Bengaluru (RCB) is one of the greatest rivalries across both of India’s T20 leagues.
-But RCB’s formidable all-rounder Ellyse Perry had made their reverse fixture of the WPL 2024 a one-sided game.
-She wreaked havoc upon the MI lineup to register the tournament’s first and only six-wicket haul so far.
+The tussle between the Mumbai Indians and the Royal Challengers Bengaluru is often quite intense.
+But RCB’s formidable all-rounder, Ellyse Perry, turned their reverse fixture of the WPL 2024 into a one-sided game.
+She wreaked havoc upon the MI lineup to register the tournament’s first and only six-wicket haul so far, putting her at the top of the best bowling figures in WPL.

-The Australian player’s astonishing figures of 4-0-15-6 saw the defending champions bundled out for just 113 runs.
+The Australian player’s astonishing figures of 4-0-15-6 saw the defending champions bundled out for 113 runs.
 While chasing, Perry (40* off 38) also anchored the innings following three early wickets.
-Her crucial 76*-run partnership with wicketkeeper-batter Richa Ghosh helped them secure two points in just 15 overs.
-Notably, the all-rounder will not feature in the WPL 2026 due to personal reasons.
+Her crucial 76-run partnership with wicketkeeper-batter Richa Ghosh helped them secure two points in 15 overs.

 Marizanne Kapp